 74-5565 Luhia St Kailua-Kona, HI 96740

 “Broke da Mouth”, a local figure of speech for being incredibly delicious is aptly named.
-This spot, known for Filipino and Hawaiian style ‘plate lunch’ fare was featured on the TV show Diners, Drive-ins and Dives in 2018.
+Broke da Mouth is known for Filipino and Hawaiian style ‘plate lunch’ fare and was featured on the TV show Diners, Drive-ins and Dives in 2018.
 Try their pork adobo fries - a side that eats like a meal - crispy french fries, topped with slow-cooked to-die-for pork adobo, creamy aioli sauce and green onions.
 Other favorites are their kalbi ribs and sweet and savory garlic furikake fried chicken.
 Sides start at $5.50, and combo plates at $11.99.
 This is the kind of food you need a nap after eating.
 Counter service with dine-in seating available, or take out.
 Hours are Monday - Saturday 11 am - 3:30 pm and 5 pm - 8:30 pm.

 74-5563 Kaiwi St, Kailua-Kona, HI 96740